ffhighwind/DapperExtraCRUD/README.md

 }
 ```

-## Tip:
+## Tips

-* MatchUpdate and MatchDelete on DateTime only works on datetime2 for up to 2 decimal places (e.g. datetime2(2)).
+* MatchUpdate and MatchDelete on DateTime only work on datetime2 for up to 2 decimal places (e.g. datetime2(2)).
 This is because of differences
 in precision for datetime2 vs C# DateTime.
 * Use a view if you need joins.
 Alternatively you can use Dapper's multi-mapping queries or manually map the results.

-## Performance:
+## Performance

 The extension methods in DapperExtraExtensions perform lookups on a ConcurrentDictionary and a cast the results every time they are called.
 This is
 negligible, but it can prevented by storing the ISqlQueries object and accessing the delegates directly (e.g. AutoAccessObject/DataAccessObject).